Arzleck/ad_generator/README.md

 		```

 ## References
---
 I created this script step by step.
 I tried to recreate what was shown by John Hammond (@johnhammond010) in his video series about AD.
-It follows the same structure as he did in his videos, but y changed some things my self to practice my powershell-fu...
+It follows the same structure as he did in his videos, but I changed some things my self to practice my powershell-fu...

 JH repo -> https://github.com/JohnHammond/active_directory